-The Global FKRP Registry is operated by the Friedrich-Baur-Institut, Klinikum der Universität München (University of Munich hospital).
-Data is stored at the Klinikum der Universität München under the responsibility of Prof. Maggie Walter.
+The Global FKRP Registry is operated by the John Walton Muscular Dystrophy Research Centre, Newcastle University, United Kingdom.
+Data is stored in the United Kingdom under the responsibility of Prof. Volker Straub.
+The German-speaking branch of the FKRP Registry is operated by the Friedrich-Baur-Institut, Klinikum der Universität München (University of Munich Hospital) and its data is stored at the Klinikum der Universität München under the responsibility of Prof. Maggie Walter.
 Data access is through defined personnel at both Klinikum der Universität München and Newcastle University.

 Head of the Global FKRP Registry (international)